 The Singapore Philatelic Museum (SPM) and the Peranakan Museum under the National Heritage Board (NHB) will be closed for redevelopment later this year to refresh the museums’ infrastructure and content.
 The former will be closed to the public from 18 March 2019, and is expected to re-open to the public in end 2020.
 The latter will be closed from 1 April 2019, and will re-open in mid-2021.
 These are major redevelopment projects since SPM’s opening in 1995, and the Peranakan Museum’s launch in 2008.
-Here is a summarised list of some of the most memorable exhibits – both permanent and temporary — of the two museums before they recede into history.
+Here is a summarised list of some of the most memorable exhibits – both permanent and temporary – from the two museums before they recede into history.

 According to the museum’s official website, its building was also formerly part of the Anglo Chinese School.
 Initially opened on 19 August 1995, the museum was transferred to the NHB in 2000 as a subsidiary.
 The Singapore Philatelic Museum is also the first philatelic museum in Southeast Asia.

 Permanent Exhibit: Heritage Room

 From the characters on the wall to the images of olden-day workers and their attire, the room traces the story of different migrant races who came to Singapore in the 19th century.
 Information on early traditional trades, different cultural festivals, traditional costumes and musical instruments can be discovered from the stamp collections and the displays of household items from the long past.

 Exhibit: You’ve Got Mail!

-From 11 April 2018 to 17 March 2019, You’ve Got Mail! was presented a two-part exhibition that took place on level 2.
+From 11 April 2018 to 17 March 2019, You’ve Got Mail! was presented as a two-part exhibition that took place on level 2.
 In Art on Envelope: Send Your Love The Write Way, 200 award-winning handcrafted envelopes from the Washington Calligraphers Guild’s annual Graceful Envelopes Contests (with entries from between 2002 and 2016) were showcased.
 Visitors delighted in the celebration of craftsmanship in the packaging of letters that is now becoming a dying art.

 A part of the exhibition, Seeing Is Believing!
-Unusual Stamps illustrated how innovative stamp design and printing technology have transformed the simple postage stamp to one that engages all our senses — special stamps from the collection include the world’s first beaded stamp from Singapore, Spain’s unique 3D Star Wars stamps among many others.
+Unusual Stamps illustrated how innovative stamp design and printing technology have transformed the simple postage stamp to one that engages all our senses.
+Special stamps from the collection include the world’s first beaded stamp from Singapore, Spain’s unique 3D Star Wars stamps, among many others.
 There was even a section where visitors could smell the stamps that are scented, with flavours such as chocolate, rose, lavender and vanilla.
 Overall, the two-part exhibition opened up minds about the appearance of stamps and their properties.

-It was first converted to Asian Civilisation Museum in 1994, which was then redeveloped into the Peranakan Museum in 2008.
+It was first converted to the Asian Civilisation Museum in 1994, which was then redeveloped into the Peranakan Museum in 2008.
 The redevelopment was initiated due to the overwhelming popularity of the Peranakan display in the old Asian Civilisations Museum.

 The Peranakans are often the result of the marriage of foreign merchants with local women in the Straits Settlement and the Malay Archipelago.
-The pictures on the walls of the gallery showcase Peranakans from the earliest generation in the late 19th century to the Peranakans of today.
-The gallery also showcases images of Peranakans from all walks of life — giving recognition to this significant local community in Singapore.
+The pictures on the walls of the gallery showcase Peranakans from the earliest generation (in the late 19th century) to the Peranakans of today.
+The gallery also showcases images of Peranakans from all walks of life, which gives recognition to this significant local community in Singapore.

 Amek Gambar Gallery

 For instance, the donning of Western attire among the rich Peranakans is a frequent sighting in the photographs, along with the fusion of Chinese attire and Malay apparel.
 The cultural identity of Peranakans is explored through both curatorial guide and the artefacts themselves, leaving visitors with deepened understanding not only of Peranakan identity, but perhaps of their own.

 The Peranakan Museum delves into the art and culture of Peranakan communities in Southeast Asia through some of the most comprehensive public collections of Peranakan objects.
 They each offer immense value to the understanding of the region’s past and connections with the present.

-Photos by Soloman Soh of the DANAMIC team.
+Photos by Soloman Soh and Goh Jing Wen of the DANAMIC team.